 Luckily, we also ordered Eggs Benedict and Pancakes.
 The eggs were super classical, being firm on the outside and runny on the inside.
 It was set on top of a bed of smoked bacon and toast, giving it a savoury taste mixed with silkiness of the half-cooked eggs.

 The pancakes were also a great saving grace.
-Other than being fluffy, the accompanying dark chocolate sauce was creamy and silky, and it accentuated the buttery taste of the pancakes very well.
+Other than being fluffy and bouncy, the accompanying dark chocolate sauce was creamy and silky, and it accentuated the buttery taste of the pancakes very well.

 As for the coffee… As I mentioned in a post eons ago, I could only differentiate Robusta from Arabica beans; D’ARK serves Arabica coffee.
 The French Press Sumatra Mandeling tend towards being acidic, though that was all I could taste XP

 Ambience wise, this restaurant goes with the dark, wooden theme, with open coffee bars and a long counter seating as a centre piece.
 As we were early, we got to choose to seat ourselves at the comfy sofa seats by the window.
 We could see an open performance space outside of the window and at that time of the day, performers testing out their sound systems could be heard.
 I assume when they start performing later in the day, it would give the place an even greater vibe for a gathering of friends.

 Even though this is a good place for full-course meals, stick to the breakfast items.